-Military and Spouse - State taxes
+Military Spouses and State Taxes

 Active duty service members have always been able to keep one state as their state of legal residency (usually their Home of Record) for tax purposes even when they move frequently on military orders.
 A state of legal residence (SLR) is also considered their “domicile” or “resident” state.
 For more information, see Filing State Income Taxes When You're in the Military.

 The Military Spouse Residency Relief Act (MSRRA), signed in 2009, allows a nonmilitary spouse of a service member to keep the same resident state of the military spouse regardless of which state they live in.

 For more information on how a particular state handles MSRRA, check out Military Filing Information on State Websites.

 A nonmilitary spouse cannot just choose the service member’s state or “inherit” or “adopt” that state upon marriage.